stfc/PSyclone/doc/developers.rst

 initial schedule.
 There are two cases:

-1) loops that iterate over cells and modify a continuous field will access the level 1 halo.
-This means that any field that is read within such a loop must have its level 1 halo clean and therefore requires a halo exchange.
+1) loops that iterate over cells and modify a continuous field will access the level-1 halo.
+This means that any field that is read within such a loop must have its level-1 halo clean and therefore requires a halo exchange.
 Note, at the moment PSyclone adds a halo exchange for the modified field (as it is specified as GH_INC which requires a read before a write), however this is definitely not required if there is